 #46 Huitoto Yarumo | Female Classic

-“Huitoto Yarumo is a classic snuff to get concentration and clarity.
-It is the one we share with other people.
-To have good thoughts.”
+Huitoto Yarumo is a classic snuff that gives concentration and clarity.
+It is the one we share with other people to feel warm community togetherness.

-Yarumo blanco is a sacred tree of the tropical rainforest also known by the tribes as the Silver cecropia.
-SIth some special properties for cleansing and the lungs.
+‘Yarumo Blanco’ is a sacred towering tree of the tropical rainforest also known by the tribes as ‘silver cecropia’.
+It has medicinal properties for cleansing the lungs.

-Every tribe has its own medicine.
-The huitotos got the cocoa, and sweet yuca to the people.
+“The Huitoto people got the cacao and sweet yuca.
 And that is our medicine.
-The owner of all, the creator gave us those elements.
-Rapé came to us from the Tanimuca people, they teach us the rapé and we share the mambe and Ambil.
-We, the Huitotos a reunited with the mucunas, every night when we sit in front of the fire to listen to the elders and get their advice, we share our elements.”
-Victoria, female shaman from the Huitoto tribe (January 2017)
+The owner of all, the creator, gave us those elements.
+Rapé came to us from the Tanimuca people, they taught us rapé and we share the mambe and Ambil.
+We, the Huitotos reunited with the mucunas, every night when we sit in front of the fire to listen to the elders and get their advice, we share our elements.”

-Here, Wouter tells you a little bit about their experiences:
+Here, Wouter tells us about their experience: